 Threats: A threat includes any unfavourable situation, trend or impending change in an organisation's environment that is currently or potentially damaging or threatening to its ability to compete.
 It may be a barrier, constraint, or anything that might inflict problems, damages, harm or injury to the organisation.

-Table 1 below outlines the elements of the recent SWOT analysis conducted at the recent Strategic Planning Lekgotla of the municipality.
+Table 1 below outlines the elements of the recent SWOT analysis conducted at the recent Strategic Planning Lekgotla of the municipality that could impact operations in 2021/2022 basing on experiences in 2020/2021 and also prior years.